Law and order without government

 If deontological libertarians were to become convinced that libertarian policies would actually cause social chaos and misery, I suspect that most of them would find their faith in libertarianism shaken.
 Consequentialist libertarians, recognising this, often accuse the deontologists of hypocrisy, claiming that under their deontological veneer they are crypto-consequentialists.
 (I recall reading a lengthy debate on this topic in Liberty magazine during its first few issues.)
 But this accusation is a two-edged sword, since if consequentialist libertarians were to become convinced that libertarian policies in fact express contempt for persons, I imagine their faith would be shaken too.

 So what’s going on here?
-Well, suppose I believe that water is H2O.
+Well, suppose I believe that water is a molecule of two hydrogen atoms and one oxygen atom (H2O).
 Then that belief commits me to thinking that if there were no such thing as H2O, there would also be no such thing as water (since they’re the same thing).
 However, if I were to become convinced that the atomic theory of matter is wrong — if I were to come to believe that there are no hydrogen and oxygen atoms, and thus no H2O — I would not conclude that there is no water.
 Instead, I would revise my belief that water is H2O.

 I have a particular theory about what the principium essendi of water is; I think it’s H2O.
 And that commits me to the belief “If there were no H2O, there would be no water.”
 But that statement does not commit me to the belief “If I didn’t believe in H2O, I wouldn’t believe in water.”
 H2O is not my primary principium cognoscendi of water; I ordinarily identify water by its appearance, potability, boiling and freezing points, etc., not by its molecular composition.
 So if I were to learn that H2O is nonexistent, but my ordinary principia cognoscendi still indicated the presence of water, the most plausible way of resolving the inconsistency would be to reject my theory about what water’s principium essendi is, rather than giving up my belief in the existence of water.